zencart/documentation/content/user/admin_pages/tools/banner_manager.md

 ![Banner Manager](/images/banner_manager.png)

-Each banner belongs to a banner group.
+Each banner (text or image) belongs to a banner group.
+Having multiple banners in a banner group allows different banners to be displayed in rotation at the same position.

+The position of a Banner Group on the shopfront page is defined in the [Layout Settings](/user/admin_pages/configuration/configuration_layoutsettings/) page.

 Three banner groups come with Zen Cart:
 - Wide-Banners
 - Sidebox-Banners
 - BannersAll